About MetroScope

 What this is

 Los Angeles County has 88 incorporated cities, each publishing its city-council agendas and decisions across a patchwork of incompatible systems.
-MetroScope gathers those public records, extracts structured facts (dollar amounts, vendors, topics, votes), and turns them into briefings, benchmarks, money trails, and cross-city comparisons — starting with 9 cities and expanding across the county.
+MetroScope gathers those public records, extracts structured facts (dollar amounts, vendors, topics, votes), and turns them into briefings, benchmarks, money trails, and cross-city comparisons.
+Coverage spans roughly the last 6 months of council activity — starting with 10 of those 88 cities and expanding across the county.

 Who it's for — one dataset, many readers